tldr-pages/tldr/pages/common/wget.md

 `wget -c {{https://example.com}}`

-- Download all URLs stored in a text file to specific directory:
+- Download all URLs stored in a text file to a specific directory:

 `wget -P {{path/to/directory}} -i {{URLs.txt}}`